 The ‘Green Lady’ of Scotland is either beautiful and protective, or a blood-sucking demon.

 The two are different, but often confused in stories.
 That’s what challenges us as researchers, when we’re following the trail of the good (or evil) women dressed in green.

 I believe that the Green Lady is benevolent spirit who visits her former home by choice, but the darker imagery comes from a something that is not a ghost.

-However, if we combine the stories, the Green Lady seems similar to the Irish Banshee, because she is neither human nor ghost.
+However, if we combine the stories, the Green Lady may be similar to the Irish Banshee, because she is neither human nor ghost.

 Many stories describe the Green Lady as a mortal woman.
 She’s under an enchantment, or has already entered the faerie world.

 Whatever her nature, the Green Lady’s appearance is lovely.
-She is a slender and lovely young woman, with long golden hair.
+She is a lovely young woman, with long golden hair.
 She wears a green gown that reaches the ground.

 For example, there are stories of a beautiful woman arriving at a cottage, dripping wet.